 My Recently Visited Services

-Our video conferencing platform, Zoom, enables online meetings and screen sharing.
-Zoom is also integrated into Canvas for faculty to use within their courses with their students and guests.
+Our video conferencing platform, Microsoft Teams, enables online meetings and screen sharing.
+Teams is also integrated into Canvas for faculty to use within their courses with their students and guests.

 Printers are available in a variety of locations including computer labs and the Library for students and open areas and department office suites for faculty and staff.